 Hiring in lighting towers or masts can be expensive, so making use of shipping containers on site can offer a real cost saving.
 When the lighting is no longer required it can be quickly and easily removed and packed up ready for use on the next project.

-Mounting lighting up high not only illuminates a larger area, but it can do so more evenly and without dazzling anyone who walks into its path.
+Mounting lighting up high with our full height floodlight kit not only illuminates a larger area, but it can do so more evenly and without dazzling anyone who walks into its path.

 Having your lighting higher up also means smaller and shorter shadows.
 A few bright and carefully placed lights will illuminate an area much more effectively than multiple smaller lights placed lower down.